Carthage fans prepare to watch their team from AT&T stadium

 CARTHAGE, Texas (KETK) — On Thursday morning, the Carthage community sent off the football program to their 4A Division 2 state championship game.
 The Bulldogs play Wimberly, Friday morning at 11 a.m. in Arlington at the AT&T stadium.

+A long time Panola County resident says he is just as excited for this state championship game as he was the first time they went to state 14 years ago.

-”Oh it’s special every time because it’s a different group of boys and their just the greats thing and for us it brought school spirit up and all of our athletes have benefited from that success,” said Truman Shirey, Carthage resident.
+”Oh it’s special every time because it’s a different group of boys and they’re just the greatest thing, and for us it brought school spirit up and all of our athletes have benefited from that success,” said Truman Shirey, Carthage resident.

 He shared that the past championships at Carthage motivated all of the athletes at the school which has created a great athletic program overall.
 Head coach Scott Surratt’s first state title was back in 2008 with the bulldogs and the town is supporting him towards his ninth.